Use this app to exchange files with your GitHub repository.

 When you are satisfied with the initial pull results, it is a good idea to set up a webhook in GitHub which automates pulling the changes to Lokalise as you push to GitHub.

-In order to create a pull request, you need to perform a project export with the GitHub trigger enabled.
 It is a good idea to use the Preview button first, so you can see the resulting file/folder structure before triggering the creation of a pull request.

 We would recommend triggering pull requests only to the repos of the platform that match the file type you are exporting, i.e. if you are exporting a JSON format, Lokalise will only create pull requests in repositories with the Web platform.

-- A commit with all the files is created in the new branch.
+A commit with all the files is created in the new branch.